 It would be interesting to see the impact if the Fed stopped paying banks for keeping reserves with the Fed.
 That could presumably force money out from the Fed and into loans or other performing assets.
-It continues to boggle my mind why no one called the Fed out on this and certainly not Yellen at her quarterly press conferences.
-Hopefully, someone will question Chairman Powell on this today.
+It continues to boggle my mind why no one called the Fed out on this and certainly not Powell so far at his quarterly press conferences.

-To Your Financial Success.
+To Your Financial Success,